 Expected time-frame to complete the Diploma is 1-3 years

 Estimated cost for completion will vary widely depending on the country you choose.
 (Please see Handbook for cost breakdown by each phase of the Diploma program.)

 Assignments are done at home and submitted by email.
-The live workshop will be at our headquarters in Boise, Idaho.
+The live workshop will be offered once per year in the USA and another country.
+Write for dates and locations.
 For the two-week field assignment you will choose one of 95 countries identified by the United Nations to have a neonatal and/or maternal mortality greater than the Sustainable Development Goals (SDG) targets, and thus are places where the most mothers and newborns die during pregnancy and childbirth.
 (Please see Handbook for qualifying country list.)

 Note: this Post-Graduate Diploma Program requires acceptance before you pay the registration fee.
 Please complete application and ask someone who knows you well to fill out the reference form; you will be notified of acceptance within 2-3 weeks of receipt of completed application, reference form, and all supporting documents.

 For information on course content, costs, qualifying countries and other details, please click on Handbook below.